 Study: Combined Sewer Systems Face Increased Flood Risk

-U.S. with combined sewer systems risk having those systems overwhelmed during flooding, leading to the release of untreated sewage, according to an article in Eurasia Review.
+U.S. cities with combined systems risk having those systems overwhelmed during flooding, leading to the release of untreated sewage, according to an article in Eurasia Review.

-While cities are working to upgrade their infrastructure and limit CSOs, “As climate change brings more heavy rain and river levels, the problem worsens and cannot be mitigated with conventional approaches to stormwater management.”
+While cities are working to upgrade their infrastructure and limit CSOs, “As change brings rain and higher levels, the problem worsens and cannot be mitigated with conventional approaches to stormwater management.”

-A group of researchers from Drexel University studying Camden, New Jersey created climate models to simulate future flooding and CSOs in the city and evaluate the effectiveness of potential interventions.
-Using the model, researchers found that a proposal to divert stormwater away from its sewer could reduce CSOs.
+A group of researchers from Drexel studying Camden, New Jersey climate models to simulate future flooding and CSOs in the city and evaluate the effectiveness of potential interventions.
+Using the , researchers found that a proposal to divert upstream stormwater away from its sewer system could reduce CSOs.
 “Overall, the results suggest that increased precipitation events due to climate change will cause more combined sewer overflows.
-And sea rise will more for these systems to discharge into nearby bodies of water.”
+And sea level will make it more difficult for these systems to discharge into nearby bodies of water.”

 Read More